UK-CoVid19/OpentronDev/README.md

 # OpentronDev
 Opentron Setup and Protocol Developments

-- Task:  Set-Up of 3 OpenTrons stations and qPCR machines + inventory what is missing?
+- Task:  Write protocols for the OpenTrons OT2 liquid handling robot for RNA extraction using various commercial and open-source kits
 - Location: Open Cell; Contact: Helene at +447400277072

 **Station A: Sample Plating (needs to be in a separate room)**